 Our Speakers

-Access:Given 2025 will have four speakers, sharing their expertise in digital accessibility and inclusion.
+Access:Given 2025 will have five speakers (across four slots), sharing their expertise in digital accessibility and inclusion.

 Ettie is a white woman with brown hair.
 She is wearing a blazer and jumper and smiling outside in front of a wall and buildings.